 Naked Nutrition Mass is a three-ingredient mass gainer suitable for those seeking a high carb-to-protein ratio.
 There are no artificial ingredients.
 There is also no creatine, so you will have to add your own.

-While Naked Nutrition Mass may not have the highest total calorie amount of all the mass gainers available, it still contains an impressive 1,250 total calories made from high-quality ingredients and a good macronutrient profile if you choose the unflavored version.
+While Naked Nutrition Mass may not have the highest total calorie amount of all the mass gainers available, it still contains an impressive 1,250 total calories made from high-quality ingredients.
+It also has a good macronutrient profile if you choose the unflavored version.
 The Chocolate flavor contains about 100 additional calories, though we should warn you those come in the form of fat.

-The main source of calories is carbohydrates in most flavors—252 grams to be exact, giving you a 1:5 protein-to-carb ratio to help with replenishing glycogen stores3 and ensuring that all protein goes to building muscle.
+The main source of calories in most flavors is carbohydrates—252 grams to be exact, giving you a 1:5 protein-to-carb ratio to help with replenishing glycogen stores3 and ensuring that all protein goes to building muscle.

 Naked Nutrition also bucks the trend of mass gainers containing a massive amount of ingredients.
 There are only three in the unflavored version: organic tapioca maltodextrin, whey protein concentrate, and micellar casein.

-The first ingredient is used to prevent clumping, and the second ingredient you’re probably familiar with—for those who aren’t, whey protein concentrate is a rich source of protein and the essential amino acids needed for muscle growth7.
+The first ingredient is used to prevent clumping, and the second ingredient you’re probably familiar with.
+For those who aren’t, whey protein concentrate is a rich source of protein and the essential amino acids needed for muscle growth7.
 Micellar casein is a type of protein that digests slower than whey protein8, meaning it’ll keep you fuller for longer.
-For these reasons, we score it a 5 out of 5 when it comes to ingredients and formulation due to its minimal ingredient list and research-backed doses.
+For these reasons, we score it a 5 out of 5 for ingredients and formulation due to its minimal ingredient list and research-backed doses.

-GGR Senior Editor and product tester Nicole Davis said the unflavored option tasted truly neutral, and was thinner than the other mass gainers she tried.
+GGR head of content and product tester Nicole Davis said the unflavored option tasted truly neutral, and was thinner than the other mass gainers she tried.
 Our other tester, USAW-L2 and owner of Endless Strength Weightlifting Jacob Penner, said it wouldn’t be his first choice for a mass gainer, simply because he doesn’t like it unless it’s blended into a smoothie.
-He said, however, that when mixed with a banana, milk, peanut butter, and cocoa powder, that it was absolutely amazing.
+He said, however, that when mixed with a banana, milk, peanut butter, and cocoa powder, it was absolutely amazing.
 Read more about his experience in our Naked Nutrition Naked Mass review.

 Editor’s note: The animal-based and plant-based versions of this mass gainer are on the same page, so double-check you’re ordering the correct one before checking out.